 Harness emerging technological innovations such as open modalities and strategies for using ICT for education (Open Educational Resources - OERs, Free and Open Software - FOSS, Massive Online Open Courses- MOOCS) to ensure recognized learning opportunities to ease participation in Knowledge Societies.

-Mobilize public funding to ensure that learners have access to ICT to participate fully in Knowledge Societies.
+Facilitate to ｍobilize funding to ensure that learners have access to ICT to participate fully in Knowledge Societies.

 Develop enabling policies for mobile learning including support for making affordable devices, content and connectivity more widely available and ensuring the professional development to teachers on the use of mobile technologies to support teaching and learning in mixed, face-to-face and/or distance modes.